-All students admitted to an undergraduate degree and all postgraduate students who have not already completed the Academic Integrity Course are required to do so as a condition for completing their programme of study (see University of Auckland 2020 Calendar, pp 31).
+Students at the University of Auckland have a responsibility to understand the requirements of academic integrity as they apply to their coursework.
+All students admitted to an undergraduate degree and all postgraduate students who have not already completed the Academic Integrity Course are required to do so as a condition for completing their programme of study.
 Completion of the course is a requirement in order for any degree, diploma or certificate to be conferred or awarded.
+Full details are in the University of Auckland Calendar Enrolment and programme regulation 17.